The Brighton to Portsmouth line of the LBSCR: Reaching Portsmouth

 Although the Cosham connection gave the LSWR a through route from London to Portsmouth, it continued to emphasise the Gosport line as the preferred means of access for London passengers.

 Early branch lines

 As an early trunk railway, the Brighton to Portsmouth line was the connection for several branch lines.

 The Adur Valley Line

 When the London and Brighton Railway was being planned, there was a body of opinion that the best route for the main line would be through the Mole Gap, where the River Mole cuts a valley through the North Downs, between Leatherhead and Dorking.
-Further south this line would have reached the south coast at Steyning, at the time an important seaport, and then run east to Brighton.
+Further south this line would have reached the south coast at Shoreham, at the time an important seaport, and then run east to Brighton.
 That plan did not get adopted, and the Brighton main line ran further east.